Voljega/ExoDOSConverter/README.md

 Before using this tool, don't forget to install the collections (eXoDOS full and lite V6 versions, or eXoWin3x v2) with their respective `setup.bat`

 They should be installed separately and not combined/merged, or the tool will not work.

+### dosbox-pure zip compatibility

+To use dosbox-pure-zip you might need to activate this parameter in retroarch: `Core Options / Emulation / Loading of dosbox.conf` to enable the reading of dosbox.conf configuration from inside game zips.

+At the moment, game using the mount dosbox command are not compatible with dosbox-pure, they will in a next release of dosbox-pure, [see this issue](https://github.com/schellingb/dosbox-pure/issues/528)

 ## C64 Dreams